-Coaching also aims to help coachee/client search for his own answers instead of being given an answer.
-This is the key difference that differentiate coaching from teaching, training, advising, consulting and mentoring.
+Coaching also aims to help the coachee/client search for his own answers instead of being given an answer.
+This is the key difference differentiating coaching from teaching, training, advising, consulting, and mentoring.

-This form of self-improvement method tends to bring about learning with a deeper personal understanding that leads to heightened self awareness and much improved leadership skills.
-When a leader works with a professional coach, the coach is an objective third party, whose sole purpose is to support the person to achieve his career goals by helping him develop his own answer and solutions.
+This self-improvement method tends to bring about learning with a deeper personal understanding that leads to heightened self-awareness and much-improved leadership skills.
+When a leader works with a professional coach, the coach is an objective third-party whose sole purpose is to support the person to achieve his career goals by helping him develop his own answer and solutions.

-The relationship between coach, coachee and sponsor is an interesting one.
+The relationship between the coach, coachee, and sponsor is an interesting one.
 There could be many schools of thought.
 Some coaches insist that their sole purpose is to focus on the coachee/client; some would manage three-way expectations with the sponsoring organization.
-If you are a company sponsored coachee, then this is something you definitely want to raise and align with your coach so that you can have a positive and successful coaching experience.
+If you are a company-sponsored coachee, then this is something you definitely want to raise and align with your coach so that you can have a positive and successful coaching experience.

 What’s the difference between this type of coaching and life coaching?

 The short answer is – all coaching is related to life.
-Your job, your dreams, your promotion, career, health, wealth – are all aspects of life.
-The different between leadership-oriented coaching is it’s more career or business focused while life coaching focuses on life as a whole.
-Both falls under professional coaching (as described by International Coaching Federation) and are future-oriented and less on the past.
+Your job, dreams, promotion, career, health, and wealth are all aspects of life.
+The difference between leadership-oriented coaching is it’s more career or business-focused, while life coaching focuses on life as a whole.
+Both fall under professional coaching (as described by International Coaching Federation) and are future-oriented and less on the past.

 So who is the executive coach and what does s/he do?

-That’s someone who has deep knowledge on challenges faced by managers in organizations.
+That’s someone who has deep knowledge of challenges faced by managers in organizations.
 S/he is a person who has been through rigorous training and coaches managers with a highly efficient process.
-S/he is also skilled to widen clients’ perspectives, development process so that they will overcome those obstacles.
-Removing the ‘blockers’ empowers and enables leaders to bring back success and confidence back into their work and life.
+S/he is also skilled in widening clients’ perspectives and development processes to overcome those obstacles.
+Removing the ‘blockers’ empowers and enables leaders to bring success and confidence back into their work and life.